How to Mail Cookies When You Can't Be There in Person

 When you want to share the love with homemade cookies but you can't deliver them yourself, here's how to pack them up so they'll arrive fresh-tasting and in tip-top shape.

 Sending homemade cookies is a time-honored way to show someone you're thinking of them from afar.
 And just think of the smiles when your care package arrives at its destination and the treasure trove is revealed.
 This guide will show you what kinds of cookies are best for mailing and how to make sure they arrive safely, whether they're going across town or across the country.

 Choose the Right Types of Cookies to Mail

-Certain cookies tend to ship better than others do.
-We recommend that you do not mail cookies with custard or custard-like fillings or toppings, including cheesecake bars or Nanaimo bars.
+Not all cookies travel well; certain cookies tend to ship better than others do.
+Don't mail cookies with custard or custard-like fillings or toppings, including cheesecake bars or Nanaimo bars.
 The custard could spoil, making a very unwelcome gift.
 For that matter, any cookie that requires refrigeration is not a good candidate for the mail.
 Another type of cookie that doesn't hold up well for mailing is one with a delicate, cake-like texture, such as Madeleines.

 Good Things Come in Secure Packages

 Once you've baked and cooled your cookies, you're ready for the next step: packing them.
 There are a few guidelines you should follow when it comes to preparing cookies to be mailed.
-Follow these and your special packages should arrive in one piece and tasting great.
+Follow these and your cookies should arrive safely.